3 Great Colorado Road Trips

 This area is also home to elk, bears, deer, mountain goats, a myriad of wildflowers and other plants.
-However, it is important to note that this trip should not be attempted by novice drivers, as avalanches, landslides, icy conditions, and heavy snowfall occur frequently.
-Make sure you are in a safe vehicle with four-wheel-drive.
+However, it is important to note that novice drivers should not attempt this trip, as avalanches, landslides, icy conditions, and heavy snowfall occur frequently.
+Make sure you are in a safe vehicle with four-wheel drive.

 There are many legends regarding the origin of this road's name.
-One of the most popular tales speculates the road cost one million dollars per mile to build.
-If you are brave enough to take on the Million Dollar Highway, it is sure to be a breathtaking experience.
+One of the most popular tales speculates that the road cost one million dollars per mile.
+If you are brave enough to take on the Million Dollar Highway, it will surely be a breathtaking experience.

 3. Trail Ridge Road